Critical-Infrastructure-Systems-Lab/DHALSIM/doc/user_guide.rst

 Custom demand patterns can be loaded into a DHALSIM experiment by generating a csv file.
 The format of this file should be a timeseries, where each column represents a demand junction.
-The first row of each column is the junction name (as defined in the EPANET file) and each subsewquent row represents a demad multiplier for the pattern timestep.
+The first row of each column is the junction name (as defined in the EPANET file) and each subsequent row represents a demand multiplier for the pattern timestep.